 Tap to trail distance: 21.7 miles

-Although nearby Bellingham is flush with fantastic breweries, North Fork Brewing in Deming is even closer, right off Highway 542.
-Its location along the route to Mount Baker makes it a prime destination for outdoor enthusiasts, especially those who love small-batch British ales and barrel-aged Belgian style sours and lagers.
-As a perfect capstone to an alpine hike, swill Satan is Boring stout or Spotted Owl barleywine over a Caprese pizza with antipasto.
+Although nearby Bellingham is flush with fantastic breweries, North Fork Brewing in Deming is right off Highway 542.
+Its location along the route to Mount Baker makes it a pit stop for hikers and those who love small-batch British ales and Belgian-style sours and lagers.
 The brewery churns out a wide selection of pizzas perfect for a post-hike lunch.

 Mount Constitution + Island Hoppin Brewery, Orcas Island